Bank of Queensland International Money Transfer Review

 An international money transfer is a payment to an individual in a foreign country.
 The money is transferred using the latest currency exchange rate.
 The Bank of Queensland can send overseas transfers directly to a beneficiary’s bank account.
 The receiver can’t pick up money at a retail location.

 You need to have a Bank of Queensland account to send or receive money.
-You can set up an account online by visiting the bank’s online help centre or watching this video.
+You can set up an account online by visiting the bank’s online help centre.

 How Safe is It?